yogita-mehta/civicpulse/README.md

-# CivicPulse - Citizen Grievance Management System
+# CivicPulse - Citizen Grievance Management System(Ongoing)

 CivicPulse is a modern web application that enables citizens to submit grievances and complaints to government departments.
 Department officers can manage, track, and resolve complaints efficiently, while admins can monitor and assign complaints.
 The system also supports feedback from citizens after resolution.